ajot/alexa-last-haircut/README.md

 ## Create a new lambda function

-1. Create a new Lambda function
+1. Create a new Lambda function, using the blueprint 'alexa-skill-kit-sdk-factskill'
+2. Choose the trigger as "Alexa Skills Kit"
+3. Give the function a name
+4. Copy/paste the code from [index.js](https://github.com/ajot/alexa-last-haircut/blob/master/index.js) in the code window
-2. Under the Lambda function handler and role section, click Create new role from template(s).
+5. Under the Lambda function handler and role section, click on the Role dropdown, and choose 'Create new role from template(s)'.
-3. Enter the Role name - alexa-lambda-with-dynamodb
+6. Give the Role a name, say - alexa-lambda-with-dynamodb
-4. From the Policy templates, select Simple Microservice permissions.
+7. From the Policy templates, select Simple Microservice permissions.

 ## Grant DynamoDB permissions via IAM: